-Learn about all the benefits and advantages that all consumers have when sharing their data with financial companies that use open banking platforms.
+Learn about all the benefits and advantages that all consumers have when sharing their data with financial companies that use open banking and open finance platforms.

 Table of Contents

 The financial services market is undoubtedly one of the most competitive worldwide historically, in addition to the fact that it is currently facing great challenges such as technological advances and changes in users’ consumption practices.

 In regions such as Latin America, where financial inclusion and informality continue to be a reality – in Mexico, only 53% have a bank account and 31% have access to formal financing, according to the CNBV’s 2021 National Financial Inclusion Survey – financial companies have the enormous task of providing services and products that generate well-being, include a larger population and offer a better experience for consumers.

 With these challenges in mind, open banking and open finance solutions act as the main allies for financial innovators.

 These new models make it possible to offer a better experience to consumers and take advantage of the variety of integrated systems that are widely available today.

 What is open finance and how does it work?